 How is business intelligence used in small companies?

 Business intelligence for small business (or to give it another name–small business intelligence) concentrates primarily on substantial benefits, mostly related to such issues as business improvement and analysis.

 While prominent corporations can harness BI algorithms to conduct various studies and adjustments, SMEs want real, measurable results.
 To survive, SMEs must be able to monitor their businesses and use all of their resources efficiently, especially their information resources.
-And this is the point where business intelligence comes in.
+And this is the point where business intelligence for small companies comes in.